 I took another bite from my bagel, then turning off my phone and shoving it in my pocket.

 I don't want to answer her.

-As I stepped forwards, something hit my shoe.
+As I stepped forward, something hit my shoe.
 I blinked, moving my bagel to the side as I looked down.

-It sat beside my foot peacefully, which caused me to rapidly ask questions in my head.
+It sat beside my foot peacefully, but it caused me to ask numerous questions in my head rapidly.

-Then, there was a giggle, followed with rapid footsteps.
+Then, there was a giggle, followed by quick footsteps that I could hear.

 I looked over, starting to assume that the owner was coming to retrieve its belongings.

 Though, as I looked over, there was a baby girl that had been running across the street.
-Bewilderment filled my head, with the questions of:
+Confusion filled my head with the questions of:

-"Where is her parents?
+"Where are her parents?
 Is she alone?
 If so, how has nobody spotted her and tried to find her family?"